 She said: “I think that wellbeing was great with my situation and helped me to understand that what I was feeling was normal.
 They helped me to understand my emotions and how to work with them rather than trying to block them out.
 The counselling helped me immensely”.

-The Student Wellbeing Centre receives a lot of students and will have a waiting list for anyone new coming in, so it is important that if you are seeking aid, you should join up as soon as possible in order to make the most out of the services.
+The Student Wellbeing Centre counselling service receives a lot of students and will have a waiting list for anyone new coming in, so it is important that if you are seeking aid, you should join up as soon as possible in order to make the most out of the services.

 Don’t think that the Student Wellbeing Centre solely caters to those suffering from particular types of mental health issues though.
 It can include everything from homesickness to stress to simply feeling lonely, which is a lot more common than not.